 A request for letters is a custodian’s way of demanding probate.
 Unfortunately, it is not possible to probate only a single asset.
 Instead, once probate is authorized by the court, the executor or administrator is obligated to follow a comprehensive set of procedures designed to inform creditors and beneficiaries, resolve debts, and document a new tax basis in probate assets.
 Harris County requires almost all executors and administrators to use an attorney.

-We track our time through the initial interview.
-There is no obligation if you do not retain us, but we do bill it back, if hired.
 To minimize fees, we provide detailed questionnaires in advance and encourage clients to complete as much as possible before our first meeting.